Amruta Khanvilkar: Established actress (2022–present)

 In addition to her Hindi projects, Khanvilkar starred in the Marathi film Like Aani Subscribe, a story tackling modern social media issues.
 She played a social worker helping a girl trapped in a serious predicament.
 Sameer Ahire of Movie Talkies praised her performance, writing, "Khanvilkar springs a nice surprise as she plays a sophisticated and mature character, far from her glamorous image."
 Although well received by critics, the film underperformed at the box office.
-She then portrayed Maharani Yesubai, the wife of the historic Maratha warrior Chhatrapati Sambhaji Maharaj, in the first part of Urvita Productions' epic historical war drama Dharmarakshak Mahaveer Chhatrapati Sambhaji Maharaj: Chapter 1, starring alongside Thakur Anoop Singh, Kishori Shahane, and Bhargavi Chirmule.
+She then portrayed Maharani Yesubai, the wife of the historic Maratha warrior Chhatrapati Sambhaji Maharaj, in Urvita Productions' epic historical war drama Dharmarakshak Mahaveer Chhatrapati Sambhaji Maharaj, co-starring Thakur Anoop Singh.
 Despite her limited screen time, critics praised her performance.
 Mudit Bhatnagar of Times Now commended her for bringing "grace and depth" to the role, while Santosh Bhingarde of Sakal described her portrayal as "brilliant," adding that "the tough and strong Maharani is played well by Amruta."
-The film received rave reviews and grossed ₹11.70 crore (US$1.4 million) at the box office, making it the sixth highest-grossing Marathi film of the year.
+The film received rave reviews and grossed ₹12.7 crore at the box office, making it the sixth highest-grossing Marathi film of the year.
+She was also seen in the Hindi film The Taj Story, marking her return to Hindi cinema after five years, as a documentary filmmaker; however, the film received a largely negative response.

-Upcoming Projects

-On the occasion of Republic Day 2023, she announced a sports biopic on Lalita Shivaji Babar, an Indian long-distance runner from Satara district.
-Also, she will be portraying the titular role in filmmaker Sanjay Jadhav's horror comedy Kalaawati, alongside Sanjay Narvekar and Tejaswini Lonari.
-She will also reteam with Oak in Patthe Bapurao, a biopic based on the life of Demokratir Patthe Bapurao, a popular name in the Shaheer tradition, in which Khanvilkar will play Pawla, his wife.
+January 2026 proved to be one of the busiest months, beginning with her stage debut in the Marathi play Lagna Panchami, co-starring Swapnil Joshi, which she also co-produced.
+She appeared as a tough customs officer at Mumbai airport investigating an international smuggling syndicate in the Netflix series Taskaree, created by Neeraj Pandey, alongside Emraan Hashmi and Nandish Sandhu.
+The series became the first Indian show to top Netflix’s global non-English television list.
+A reviewer for Bollywood Hungama praised her action sequences as “lovely,” writing that “Khanvilkar gets completely into the skin of the character and raises laughs as well.”
+She subsequently appeared in Space Gen: Chandrayaan, playing the motivating wife of an ISRO scientist involved in the Chandrayaan mission and its backstory.
+Following to this, critics observed that her brief cameo in Tu Yaa Main helped to establish the film’s dark and suspenseful tone.